 - 1. Verify sea state conditions are safe to dive. - 2.
 Inform client representative, survey and vessel captain of intent to dive. - 3.
 Verify all cables are secured and clear from entanglement. - 4.
-Verify all static compensators are full and bled of air. - 5.
-Verify all hydraulic compensators are full and bled of air. - 6.
+Verify all static compensators are full and bled of air (if applicable). - 5.
+Verify all hydraulic compensators are full and bled of air (if applicable). - 6.
 Inspect system cursor (if applicable). - 7.
-Verify ground strap is attached. - 8.
+Verify ground strap is attached (if applicable). - 8.
 Verify good communications from control van to winch/LARS area. - 9.
-Verify with other ROVs the intent to conduct deck checks. - Turn on power to TMS; verify TMS hydraulic pressure (if applicable), communications (if applicable), and that current draw is not excessive. - 11.
+Verify with other ROVs the intent to conduct deck checks. - 10.
+Turn on power to TMS; verify TMS hydraulic pressure (if applicable), communications (if applicable), and that current draw is not excessive. - 11.
 Calibrate pan-and-tilt system.
 (If applicable) - 12.
 Verify TMS tether-in and tether-out functions properly. - 13.
-Verify TMS latch and unlatch functions properly. - 14.
+Verify TMS latch and unlatch functions properly (if applicable). - 14.
 Turn off power to TMS HPU (if applicable). - 15.
 Turn on instrument power; verify telemetry indicators are good (if applicable). - 16.
 Ensure that the gyro is operational and in the slave setting (if applicable). - 17.
 Verify all GFD values are at acceptable values. - 18.
 Turn on all cameras; verify quality video is received, test-operate all VCRs and re-install SIT cover. - 19.
 Enable light power; verify all lights are variably controlled through controls (if applicable). - 20.
 Turn on sonar power; verify that sonar passes self-test and telemetry is established. - 21.
 Turn on altimeter power and verify reading. - 22.
 Turn on power to "function" manipulator and verify valid telemetry. - 23.
 Verify all personnel are clear of ROV area. - 24.
-Turn on ROV HPU (verify that hydraulic pressure and current draw are not excessive). - 25.
+Turn on ROV HPU (if applicable, verify that hydraulic pressure and current draw are not excessive). - 25.
 Test any and all ancillary tooling, with client representative in attendance, if required. - 26.
 Turn on all survey and tracking devices. - 27.
-Verify proper pressures on compensators and system pressure gauges. - 28.
+Verify proper pressures on compensators and system pressure gauges (if applicable). - 28.
 Verify clearance of operation and speed of pan-and-tilt units. - 29.
-Verify proper operation and speed of five-function manipulator. - 30.
+Verify the proper operation and speed of the manipulator. - 30.
 Verify proper rotation of thrusters and that no excessive noise is heard. - 31.
 Shut down HPU (if applicable). - 32.
-Turn on RF beacon and test the receiver. - 33.
-Turn on the emergency flasher. - 34.
-Remove SIT camera cover. - 35.
-Remove ground strap. - 36.
+Turn on RF beacon and test the receiver (if applicable).

+- 33. Turn on the emergency flasher (if applicable). - 34.
+Remove SIT camera cover (if applicable). - 35.
+Remove ground strap (if applicable). - 36.
 Launch ROV. - 37.
-Enter launch time, dive number and task in operations log book
+Enter launch time, dive number and task in operations log book.